norveclibalikci/itucsdb1629/docs/developer/Burak Karakan.rst

 Blueprints
 ----------

 In order to achieve seperate workflows for each of the developers and minimize the VCS conflict problems, there was a need for different files for different developers.
-In Python, this is achieved using `BLueprint`s.
+In Python, this is achieved using `Blueprint`s.
 The blueprints are implemented by Burak Karakan for each of the developers by creating different `.py` files and registering them to the app with the following code:

 .. code-block:: python